Nocheto Help (3.X.X)

 boardtheme <theme>

-set the theme for graphics board (in kitty board)
+set the theme for a graphics board (kitty board)

 piecestheme <theme>

-set the theme for graphics pieces (in kitty board)
+set the theme for pieces on a graphics board

 boardwhitecolor <r,g,b>

-set red, green and blue color components for white field on graphics board
+set red, green and blue color components for the white fields on a graphics board

 boardblackcolor <r,g,b>

-set red, green and blue color components for black field on graphics board
+set red, green and blue color components for the black fields on a graphics board

 movecolor <r,g,b>2.3.0